Data-Steel/CrudCraft/guides/dynamic-entity-export-plan.md

 ## Problem Statement

 The current export system is limited to Response DTO fields.
 Users need the ability to export ANY entity field dynamically, including:
-- Configuration parameters not included in DTOs
-- All relationship types without N+1 query problems
+- All relationship types and their fields without N+1 query problems
 - Fields selected at runtime via API parameters

 ## Current Situation